MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 5/readme.md

 Problem: search for a given K in A[0..n-1]

 Presorting-based algorithm
-- stage 1: sort the array by an efficent sorting algorithm
+- stage 1: sort the array by an efficent sorting algorithm (nlogn)
 - stage 2: Apply binary search

 Efficeny: O(nlogn) + O(logn) = O(nlogn)